Shockwave (Star Trek: Enterprise)

 "Shockwave" is a two-part episode of the television series Star Trek: Enterprise.
 Part one is the first-season finale, the twenty-sixth episode (production #126), and part two is the second season opener, the twenty-seventh episode (production #128).
-Because of this, common to the Star Trek franchise in this period, part one aired on UPN on May 22, 2002, with a cliffhanger ending, but it was nearly five months before the second part aired on September 18, 2002.
+Because of this, common to the Star Trek franchise in this period, part one aired on UPN on May 22, 2002, with a cliffhanger ending, but it was nearly four months before the second part aired on UPN on September 18, 2002.

-Set in the 22nd century of the Star Trek science fiction universe, Captain Archer of the NX-01 Enterprise, deals with a shuttlecraft incident on an alien planet.
+Set in the 22nd century of the Star Trek science fiction universe, Captain Archer of the Enterprise deals with a shuttlecraft incident on an alien planet.

 Plot

 Part I

 While visiting an alien mining colony on Paraagan II, a shuttle accidentally sets fire to the large amounts of tetrazine in the atmosphere, instantly incinerating the 3,600 colonists on the surface.
 Despite Lieutenant Reed's precautions, Captain Archer personally puts full blame on himself for all the deaths caused.
 He doesn't argue with Starfleet's Admiral Forrest when Enterprise's mission is officially cancelled, and the ship is ordered to return home (on the advice of Vulcan Ambassador Soval).

-Later, Archer is suddenly transported back 10 months in the past.
+Later, Archer is suddenly transported back ten months in the past.
 He then encounters Crewman Daniels who warns him that the Suliban are trying to sabotage Enterprise's mission.
 He wants to help Archer discover the truth, because events must go on to preserve the timeline.
 Using information from Daniels, Reed finds a cloaked Suliban device on the shuttlepod's engine manifold, and Archer directs Commander Tucker to build advanced quantum beacon detectors.
 Enterprise then travels back to an asteroid field near Paraagan II where a Suliban ship is hiding.
 They quickly cripple and board the ship, finding computer memory chips with proof of the Suliban's plan.

 As Enterprise makes its escape, they are able to prove that the explosion wasn't their fault.
 Sub-Commander T'Pol is still skeptical about the time travel explanation, as Vulcan scientists believe time travel is impossible.
 Later the ship starts experiencing warp field problems, and soon detects 20 or 30 Suliban cell ships in pursuit.
 The ships decloak, and Silik orders Archer to surrender himself.
 Archer puts T'Pol in command, but he never makes it to the Suliban shuttle, as he is time transported again, this time to a derelict 31st century building overlooking a devastated cityscape.
 Daniels appears behind him telling him that bringing him into the future to protect him caused this dramatic change in the timeline.
 Archer asks to be sent back to repair the damage, but since all the time travel equipment is gone, they are both trapped.